jeftegoes/AwsOverview/Database/Amazon DynamoDB.md

 ## 7.7.
 Extra

 - To return the number of write capacity units consumed by any of these operations (`PutItem`, `UpdateItem`, `DeleteItem`), set the `ReturnConsumedCapacity` parameter to one of the following:
-  - `TOTAL` - returns the total number of write capacity units consumed.
+  - `TOTAL` - Returns the total number of write capacity units consumed.
-  - `INDEXES` - returns the total number of write capacity units consumed, with subtotals for the table and any secondary indexes that were affected by the operation.
+  - `INDEXES` - Returns the total number of write capacity units consumed, with subtotals for the table and any secondary indexes that were affected by the operation.
-  - `NONE` - no write capacity details are returned.
+  - `NONE` - No write capacity details are returned.
 (This is the default.)

 # 8. Indexes